redwoodjs/der-spielplatz/README.md

 We're using Prisma Lift and Photon for migrations and the ORM.
-You can run `prisma2 dev` which watches for changes to the datamodel and automatically applies your migrations to a copy of your database and generates a new Photon client.
+You can run `prisma2 dev` which watches for changes to the datamodel and automatically applies your migrations to your database and generates a new Photon client.

 ## Migrations